Why did I choose to quit caffeine?

-I like coffee, not for the caffeine, but for the warmth, the taste and the smell, I knew simply removing it wouldn’t work out, so I did the next logical thing and started looking for a good replacement.
+I like coffee, not for the caffeine, but for the warmth, the taste and the smell.
+I knew removing it completely wouldn’t work out for me, so I did the next logical thing and started looking for a good replacement.

-After some searching for different brews (herbs, and different types of tea), I decided to go with a decaf coffee, that also meant changing my criteria from “Zero Caffeine” to “Close to Zero Caffeine”, I did this for two reasons.
+After some searching for different brews (herbs, and different types of tea), I decided to go with a decaf coffee.

-First, I thought to myself I should be able to see some improvements if I go from 390-420 mg (rougly 3-4 cups per day) to 5 mg (2 cups of decaf).
+First, I thought I should be able to see some improvements if I go from 390-420 mg (roughly 3-4 cups per day) to 5 mg (2 cups of decaf).

-Second, I wanted this experiment to be as frictionless as possible, cutting back on caffeine comes with a lot of withdrawal symptoms (will talk later about it), so I didn’t want to add more burden (like adapting to a new taste) to an already heavy lift.
+Second, I wanted this experiment to be as frictionless as possible.
+Cutting back on caffeine is already a big lift, and I didn’t want to add it anymore.

 Throbbing explosive headache started at 11:30.